Mirantis/fuel-docs/pages/reference-architecture/0020-logical-setup.rst

 * MySQL high availability is achieved through Galera active/active multi-master deployment and Pacemaker.
 * Quantum agents are managed by Pacemaker.
+* Ceph monitors implement their own quorum based HA mechanism and require time synchronization between all nodes.
+Clock drift higher than 50ms may break the quorum or even crash the Ceph service.

 Compute Nodes
 -------------